anhhao111203/TymeX_mobile_online_test/Challenge_2/README.md

-# Mobile Internship Program: Submissions for Online Test by TymeX
+Submissions for Online Test by TymeX

 This repository contains my solutions for the TymeX Mobile Developer Internship Program.